Jon-Al/Flet-Application-Tracker/README.md

 ## Roadmap of Future Development

 1. Enable link replacement
+2. Add additional automatic-replacements capabilities (similar to 'position').
-2. Enable On-Off placeholders
+3. Enable On-Off placeholders
-3. Enable Multi-level Placeholders
+4. Enable Multi-level Placeholders
-4. Enable a methodology to extract keywords from job postings for faster automatic replacement.
+5. Enable a methodology to extract keywords from job postings for faster automatic replacement.
-5. Enable use of links in placeholders.
+6. Enable use of links in placeholders.
-6. Enable 'history' to allow to pick from past values.
+7. Enable 'history' to allow to pick from past values.
-7. Add optional links to employers.
+8. Add optional links to employers.
-8. Allow multiple links for each job posting and employer for increased flexibility.
+9. Allow multiple links for each job posting and employer for increased flexibility.
-9. Expand on use of variables and tags.
+10. Expand on use of variables and tags.
-10. Add contacts.
+11. Add contacts.
-11. Add communication tracking.
+12. Add communication tracking.
-12. Improve the consistency of placeholders' behaviour.
+13. Improve the consistency of placeholders' behaviour.
-13. _Done_ ~~Add a ``requirments.txt``~~
+14. _Done_ ~~Add a ``requirments.txt``~~
-14. Improve the data view window.
+15. Improve the data view window.
-15. Deploy on GitHub pages (or elsewhere).
+16. Deployment as a stand-alone app, either on a website or as an installation file for desktop.
+    1. Potentially also as an Android and/or iOS app.
-16. Extend functionality to ``.odt`` (Libra Office's Writer file format)
+17. Extend functionality to ``.odt`` (Libra Office's Writer file format)
-17. Extend functionality to ``.pages`` (Apple's Pages file format)
+18. Extend functionality to ``.pages`` (Apple's Pages file format)
-18. Use [Black](https://github.com/psf/black) for code formatting (as advised by [Flet](https://flet.dev/)'s official dev team)
+19. Use [Black](https://github.com/psf/black) for code formatting (as advised by [Flet](https://flet.dev/)'s official dev team)
-19. Enable working with job search engines (LinkedIn, Indeed, Monster).
+20. Enable working with job search engines (LinkedIn, Indeed, Monster).
-20. More informative presentation of placeholders.
+21. More informative presentation of placeholders.
+22. Improve accessibility.
-21. Improve Accessibility.
+23. Improve portability.
-22. Create a wiki, tutorials and/or how-to guides.
+24. Create a wiki, tutorials and/or how-to guides.